-We examine and compare the two indices by testing their ability to predict the output gap.
+We examine and compare the two indices by testing their ability to predict the output gap following the conventional literature.
 As our data are monthly, we use the growth rates of industrial production to proxy the growth rates of GDP.